sylviajebet/africastalking-devStarterKit/AT-AccountSetup/README.md

 1. Accessing your **API Key**

-- Navigate to the last item of the sidebar on the left, *Settings*, and select the *API Key* option from the dropdown.
-This leads to a page with a password input field as shown in th eimage below:
+Navigate to the last item of the sidebar on the left, *Settings*, and select the *API Key* option from the dropdown.
+This leads to a page with a password input field as shown in the image below:

 ![Africa's Talking Website Log in ](image.jpg)